-Whenever someone asks me about the Fenix 6 watch and which one I purchased, I often find myself being asked various questions about the size, price and its various features.
+Whenever someone asks me about the Fenix 6 watch and which one I purchased, I often find myself being asked various questions about the size, price, and its various features.
 The Fenix 6 series is, as the name suggests, a group of watches with different features, at varying price points, in a range of colours and styles.
 To be honest, it can all be a tad confusing.
-Questions arise like – ‘what’s the difference between the 6X and the 6S?’ and ‘why is that one more expensive than this one?’
-To try and answer some of your questions, we decided to write a guide to the Garmin Fenix 6 range without all the tech guff – just plain and simple layman terms which tells you what you need to know.
+Questions arise like – ‘What’s the difference between the 6X and the 6S?’ and ‘Why is that one more expensive than this one?’
+To try and answer some of your questions, we decided to write a guide to the Garmin Fenix 6 range without all the tech guff – just plain and simple layman terms which tell you what you need to know.
 If you are looking for a trail running watch, and considering the Fenix 6 range, read on to discover which one might be the most suitable for you.

 The links that we will refer you to are for the official Garmin store on Amazon – not a reseller.
 We may earn a commission if you use any of the links to make your purchase.
 We will only recommend bonafide, trusted products that we have used ourselves.

 The Main Difference